Generic name: topotecan hydrochloride

 - In the event the platelet count falls below 25,000 cells/mm3, reduce doses to 0.60 mg/m2 for subsequent courses.

 Dosage Adjustment in Specific Populations

-No dosage adjustment of HYCAMTIN appears to be required for patients with mild renal impairment (Clcr 40 to 60 mL/min.).
-Dosage adjustment of HYCAMTIN to 0.75 mg/m2 is recommended for patients with moderate renal impairment (20 to 39 mL/min.).
+No dosage adjustment of HYCAMTIN appears to be required for patients with mild renal impairment (Clcr 40 to 60 mL/min).
+Dosage adjustment of HYCAMTIN to 0.75 mg/m2 is recommended for patients with moderate renal impairment (20 to 39 mL/min).
 Insufficient data are available in patients with severe renal impairment to provide a dosage recommendation for HYCAMTIN [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].

 HYCAMTIN in combination with cisplatin for the treatment of cervical cancer should only be initiated in patients with serum creatinine ≤1.5 mg/dL.
 In the clinical trial, cisplatin was discontinued for a serum creatinine >1.5 mg/dL.
 Insufficient data are available regarding continuing monotherapy with HYCAMTIN after cisplatin discontinuation in patients with cervical cancer.

-Instructions for Handling, Preparation and Intravenous Adminstration
+Instructions for Handling, Preparation, and Intravenous Administration